delta-12/PretoFlyteFC/README.md

 # PretoFlyteFC

-Simple quadcopter flight controller based on an ESP32 and LSM9DS1
+Simple quadcopter flight controller based on an ESP32 and LSM9DS1.

+_This project was the final design project for ECE 1895: Junior Design Fundamentals at the University of Pittsburgh, Swanson School of Engineering._

 ## Table of Contents